The general guideline for authors

 This part addresses the methods employed in the research.
 It includes types of research (classroom action research, design research, etc.), research subjects, research instruments (developed by the researcher/s or adapt the existing instrument), data sources, data collections, and data analysis.
 The author(s) must pay careful attention to the data analysis since it is not just a general step.
 For example, the author(s) state that the data was analyzed through four steps; reducing data, displaying data, making an inference, and verification.
 The four steps are required to be operationally elaborated referring to what the author(s) did in the research.

-The figures must be arranged as an example below
+The figures must be arranged as in the example below.

-The equations must use equation feature in Microsoft Word, not an image.
-The equation should be numbered as follows
+The equations must use equation features in Microsoft Word, not an image.

 The tables must be written in space 1 and 10,5 pts.
 The table format used in this journal article is as below